Yuvi666/Netflix-Movies-and-Shows-Analysis/README.md

 # Netflix-Movies-and-Shows-Analysis
-Adding Screenshots of graphs/visualizations Because code is not running well on github.
+!!!
+PLEASE REFER GIVEN PDF FILE OF CODE TO SEE VISULIZATIONS.
+BECAUSE GITHUB IS NOT ABLE TO SHOW VISUALS THAT ARE CREATED WITH PLOTLY LIBRARY. !!!

 The project aims to analyze the Netflix catalog of movies and series using Python.
 By leveraging data analysis techniques, we will uncover trends, patterns, and insights from the dataset, which includes information such as titles, genres, directors, cast release dates, duration, ratings, and more.
+Libraraies used in this project are pandas,numpy,matplotlib,seaborn and plotly.